 Te Whangai Trust operates a commercial plant nursery that trains people who are long-term unemployed, ex-offenders and at-risk young people to grow native plants that are sold, together with environmental services.
 It has established a robust model to do this that returns social, environmental, cultural and financial benefits to its organisation and the community where it is based.

 Want to learn more?
 Julia Jackson will be speaking about social value and business at Project NZ, the Sustainable Business Network’s 2014 conference, from 17-18 September at AUT University, Auckland.
-If you’d like to find out more about the Sustainable Business Network’s work stream on social value please contact us.

 This blog first appeared on the Social Innovation 2014 website.